 And then I added the darker wax, Daddy Van’s Cafe Noir.
 The cream wax serves to create a base for the Cafe Noir wax so that it will go on smoother and not penetrate as much.
 You can also not use the cream wax and just go with the darker wax, but I was so afraid I’d mess up I wanted as much control as I could get.

 Below you can see how it has warmed up the left side of the stool step.

 Next I used one of these round brushes which really helps to get the wax in all the nooks and crannies.
 Then I used the clean towel to rub the excess off.

 I even added some distressing along the way.
 I’m kind of sloppy like that.
 I know I should do the distressing first and then add the waxes, but things have a way of going the other way sometimes.
 That’s okay!

 I wish you could see it in person.
-The gray is really warm and along with the distressing it gives the stool a cozy worn look that I love.
+The gray is really warm and along with the distressing it gives the wooden stool a cozy worn look that I love.

 Now I’ll be able to reach the top cabinets in the kitchen in style!

 Sometimes I like to put things on there too, because I have too much stuff right now and no place to put them.